Lock Haven, Pennsylvania: Government and politics

 Lock Haven has a council–manager form of government.
 The council, the city's legislative body, consists of six members and a mayor, each serving a four-year term.
 The council sets policy, and the city manager oversees day-to-day operations.
 The mayor is Joel Long, whose term expires in 2028.
-The manager is Gregory J. Wilson.
+The interim city manager is Abbey Roberts.
 Lock Haven is the county seat of Clinton County and houses county offices, courts, and the county library.
 Three elected commissioners serving four-year terms manage the county government.
 James Russo, Jeffrey Snyder, and Angela Harding have terms running through 2028.

 Stephanie Borowicz, a Republican, represents the 76th District, which includes Lock Haven, in the Pennsylvania House of Representatives.
 Cris Dush, a Republican, represents Lock Haven as part of the 25th District of the Pennsylvania State Senate.
 Democrat John Fetterman and Republican Dave McCormick represent Pennsylvania in the United States Senate.
 Glenn Thompson, a Republican, represents Pennsylvania's 15th congressional district, including Lock Haven, in the United States House of Representatives.